What Is a Mesothelioma Misdiagnosis?

 People exposed to asbestos may develop pleural plaques, a noncancerous condition in which a chalky substance builds up on the pleura.

-Because mesothelioma and pleural plaques are both located in the lung lining and caused by asbestos exposure, it’s possible for doctors to mistake pleural mesothelioma for pleural plaques.
+Because mesothelioma and pleural plaques are both located in the lung lining and caused by asbestos exposure, it’s possible for doctors to mistake pleural plaques for pleural mesothelioma.

-However, the most notable difference is that pleural plaques are harmless and don’t cause any symptoms.
+However, the most notable difference is that pleural plaques are benign (harmless) and don’t cause any symptoms.
 Make sure to get a second opinion if doctors only find pleural plaques and you’re feeling unwell.

 Peritoneal Mesothelioma Misdiagnosis

 Peritoneal mesothelioma doesn’t have one or two obvious symptoms like pleural mesothelioma.
-Instead, it shares symptoms with many other illnesses, making it easy for medical professionals to mistake it for more common illnesses or types of cancer.
+Instead, it shares symptoms with many other illnesses, making it more likely that medical professionals might mistake it for more common illnesses or types of cancer.

 Nonspecific peritoneal mesothelioma symptoms include: